Human Origins and Prehistory

 Your syllabus includes references for all material from the course text that is included on the exam.
 All remaining material comes directly from class notes; anything appearing on the Power Point lectures or within the text pages included on the syllabus may appear on the exam.

-The exam material ends immediately after slide "What do archaeologists find?
-Iron" in Powerpoint 3.
+The exam material ends immediately after SLIDE 83 in Powerpoint 4.